P066B

 Frequently asked questions

-Does P066B mean I will lose my fuel trims every time I turn the car off?
+Does P066B mean I lose my fuel trims every time I turn the car off?

-In active NVRAM fault conditions, yes.
-Long-term learned values may not persist across key-off cycles, requiring re-learning each time.
+In an active NVRAM fault, yes.
+Long-term learned values may not persist across key-off cycles, forcing re-learning each start.

 Can a software update fix P066B?

-If the issue is a software bug in NVRAM management, a reflash may help.
-If the physical NVRAM cells are degraded, software cannot repair hardware.
+If the cause is a software bug or a failed prior reflash, a proper update can help.
+If the physical NVRAM is degraded, software cannot repair the hardware.

 Will disconnecting the battery clear P066B permanently?

-No. Disconnecting the battery may temporarily clear stored codes, but if the NVRAM hardware is faulty the code will return once the PCM runs its self-diagnostic routine.
+No. It may temporarily clear stored codes, but if the NVRAM hardware is faulty the code returns once the module runs its self-diagnostic routine.

 Disabling P066B in software